kingsor/HugoEdoDev/content/english/post/2017-11-25-your-job-is-not-to-write-code.md

 ---
-date: "2017-11-25T00:00:00Z"
+date: "2017-11-25"
-description: Interesting point of view about improving the product developers work for
+summary: Interesting point of view about improving the product developers work for
+categories:
+- developer
+- manager
 tags:
-- manager
-- developer
-- product
+- product-management
 title: Your job is not (only) to write code
 ---